foocker/gospider/README.md

 # Gospider
 Learning go and go to do something.

-# Description
+# Architecture
-I learned from ccmouse, and the design ideas of this project also comes from him.
-I will do some extensions.

-## Architecture
+## Composition
 * Concurrent
 * Distributed
 * docker
 * ElasticSearch
-* Front end display
+* Front and display
 * Data Analysis

+# Description
+I learned from ccmouse, and the design ideas of this project also comes from him.
+I will do some extensions.